new-horizons-project/.github/profile/README.md

 # 🌌 New Horizons Project

-_New way of storing your knowledge._
+_The New Way of Storing Knowledge_

 ## 📝 Credits